zouloux/signal/README.md

 [//]: # (TODO : Image)

 Thin and simple functional event system with strong typing.
+Signal size is __less than 300b__ with __no external dependencies__.
-Inspired from [Robert Penner](https://github.com/robertpenner)'s AS3 Signals.
+<br>Inspired from [Robert Penner](https://github.com/robertpenner)'s AS3 Signals.
+<br>Source code in Typescript, compiled to ESM & CJS Javascript thanks to [TSBundle](https://github.com/zouloux/tsbundle).
+Works in Node and Browser environments.

 ---
 <p align="center">